vaeth/find_cruft/README.md

 Find cruft files on Gentoo and similar distributions

-Author: Martin V�th (martin at mvath.de).
+Author: Martin Väth (martin at mvath.de).

-This project is under the BSD license.
+This project is under the BSD license 2.0 (“3-clause BSD license”).
+SPDX-License-Identifier: BSD-3-Clause

 Gentoo records all installed files in a database.
 Files not stored in this database are either manually installed or